 People need to forge new connections

 Workplace networks can change during recessions, especially if there was a layoff.
-The organization can help productivity and the culture’s sense of community by fostering connections.
+The organization can improve productivity and the culture’s sense of community by fostering connections.
 Specifically, an intranet can help by giving employees a place to find new experts or get support from coworkers in other departments in times when they lost previous resources or budget.

 The politically savvy outperform your real contributors